AndreaFavero71/cubotino/personalizations/readme.md

 1) Add a suffix with your name in front of all the files.

-2) Add a text file (with your name in front :-) ) with a short explanation.
+2) Add a text file, with your name in front :-) , with a short explanation.

 Thank you